 2. Irrevocable Trusts

 However, note that creating one may not be worth it for those with estates not exceeding the tax exemption amount.
-Enlisting wills and trusts services and consulting an attorney can help you understand if an irrevocable trust is right for you.
+Consulting an attorney can help you understand if an irrevocable trust is right for you.

 Creating an estate plan is essential for asset protection and family planning.
 A will or a living trust can be used for this purpose.
 Both documents allow you to name beneficiaries and change terms during your lifetime.
 However, there are significant differences between the two.